Key Aspects of Website Localization

 ## Our Localization Projects

 We have participated in transcreation projects targeted by range, season, and events for a high-end tableware manufacturer-retailer focusing on keywords identified by search analysis.
-Upstream we research and recommend the most suitable keywords.
+Upstream, we research and recommend the most suitable keywords.
 And downstream correct and validate the content, injecting the chosen keywords, in relation to a translation, and transcreated the target content.
 We have also participated in transcreation projects in tourism and for a board game manufacturer.

 ## Website Services